It is a no-brainer to notice that Covid-19 has disrupted the work culture across the globe forever.

 For instance, ‘grow my venture’ might have semantic value but is incredibly vague at the same time.
 However, ‘grow my venture in 3 months’ sounds somewhat constructive.
 But, ‘boost my sales by 30% in the next three months’ gives some hyper-specific goals.

 Adapting the SMART goals methodology is one of the most efficient ways to do this.
+It is ensuring that your team members’ efforts are aligned with their individual objectives and ultimately lead them to accomplish their goals, resulting in a satisfying paycheck.
 SMART goals are specific, measurable, assignable, relevant, and time-based.
 Thus, it makes the completing process of these goals highly suitable, distributable, and scalable between your team members.
 To make it engaging, you can also make productive use of presentation tools to display goals and timelines visually.

 2. Develop Your Core Toolkit